 Musixmatch offers something a little different.
 As well as a sleek, elegant interface for listening to your music, it also comes with the FloatingLyrics widget, which syncs lyrics to music that you listen to, and lets you read lyrics as you're listening to songs on your default music player, Spotify, YouTube, and various other music apps.

 You can even type lyrics into the widget and it'll find the matching song on your device.
-It's this unique widget that makes Musixmatch a real winner.Musixmatch - Lyrics & Music
+It's this unique widget that makes Musixmatch a real winner.Musixmatch - Lyrics for your music

 jetAudio Music Player